What Is Performance Improvement?

 The desire to improve performance at work is not new.
 During the first half of the 20th century, behavioral psychologist Thomas Gilbert founded the field of Human Performance Technology (HPT), also referred to as Performance Improvement.
 His Behavioral Engineering Model identifies which aspects of a worker’s behavior and environment can be modified to optimize performance.
 In Gilbert’s wake, other names added valuable insight into how to achieve better organizational and employee performance, including Geary Rummler, Alan Brache, Robert Mager, and Joe Harless.
+Continuous learning is also crucial for both individual and organizational growth, fostering a culture of perpetual improvement.

-How Can Performance Improvement Help Your Organization?
+How Can Employee Performance Improvement Help Your Organization?

 While each individual situation and every business is unique, when performance is improved, it could look like: